 - Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz

 I've setup a new FreeNAS 11 box and during shutdowns I'm also experiencing the panic issue.
 Output from `devinfo -vr` may be found here: https://gist.github.com/bsodmike/0a97281e359111e6c7ad2e2a47344e41

 Here's a snap of the panic: https://photos.app.goo.gl/UpAhKn1METXTIPE52

-#9 Updated by Alexander Motin about 3 years ago
+#9 Updated by Alexander Motin over 3 years ago

 - Subject changed from Crash at shutdown / reset to ichwd(4) crash at shutdown / reset

 - Status changed from 15 to Fix In Progress